justinmahar/articulate-nlg/README.md

 // Etc.

-// This will articulate the "greet" concept. max.say("greet");
+// This will articulate the "greet" concept. max.articulate("greet");
 // "woof", "bark", "sniff sniff", or "wag tail"

 // If you reference a concept that's not understood, you'll get
 // an empty string back.
-max.say("wubalubadubdub");
+max.articulate("meow");
 // ""

 // Params can be used in the vocab, too.
 Here, the "master"
-// concept uses a name if provided. max.say("master", { name: "justin" });
+// concept uses a name if provided. max.articulate("master", { name: "justin" });
 // "Justin"
-max.say("welcomeHome", { name: "justin" });
+max.articulate("welcomeHome", { name: "justin" });
 // Sniff sniff!
 Welcome home, Justin! 🐩

 // And if not provided, can fall back on a default using the
 // ifElse helper.
-See the vocab above. max.say("master");
+See the vocab above. max.articulate("master");
 // "Bringer of food"
 ```

 ## Vocab Helper Functions

-The vocab helper functions abstract away the templating syntax for the underlying templating engine.
-These can (and should!) be used instead of mustache.js syntax whenever possible.

-See the [mustache.js](https://github.com/janl/mustache.js/) documentation for reference on the syntax if you *must* (heh heh).
-If there's something really fancy you want to do that this library doesn't have a helper for, go for it.

-**Where possible, it is recommended that you use helper functions over mustache.js syntax to define your persona.**

-The following helper functions are available in `VocabHelpers`:

-### • `capitalize(text: string)`

-Creates a template for capitalization.
-Capitalizes the first letter of the text after passing it though the templating engine.

-### • `choose(texts: (string|{v:value,w:weight})[])`

-Creates a template for random choice.
-This chooses one of the items at random.
-Takes a mixed array of strings or weighted objects in the format `{v: value, w: weight}`.

-You cannot use a `|` character in any of the texts.
-If you need this character, use `say("pipe")` and have the `"pipe"` key map to `"|"`.

-Each text item is passed through the templating engine.
-This means you can use other helpers, like `say()`.
-  - `choose(["apple", "orange", say("meat")])` -> Randomly selects `apple`, `orange`, or whatever `meat` articulates as.

-You can specify weights using `{v: value, w: weight}` objects instead of strings, where `v` is the text to articulate and `w` is the weight value.
-Weights default to `1` if not provided.
-  - `choose([{v: "apple" w: 3}, "orange", "banana"])` -> `apple` has a 60% chance, `orange` and `banana` each have a 20% chance (default weight of `1`).

-### • `maybe(text: string)`

-Creates a template that results in a 50/50 choice between an empty string or the provided text.
-The same as using `choose(["", text])`.

-The provided text is passed through the templating engine.

-You cannot use a `|` character in the text.
-If you need this character, use `say("pipe")` and have the `"pipe"` key map to `"|"`.

-### • `say(vocabKey: string)`

-Creates a template that cross-references another vocab key.

-### • `capSay(vocabKey: string)`

-Creates a template that cross-references another vocab key and capitalizes it.
-Equivalent to `capitalize(say(vocabKey))`.

-### • `param(paramKey: string)`

-Creates a template that references the value of a parameter.
-If it's a string, it will be part of the resulting text output.

-The value of the param is not passed through the templating engine.

-### • `ifThen(paramKey: string, thenText: string)`

-Creates a template that uses the provided `thenText` if the param key exists and is not falsy.

-The provided text is passed through the templating engine.

-### • `ifNot(paramKey: string, thenText: string)`

-Creates a template that uses the provided `thenText` if the param key doesn't exist or is falsy.

-The provided text is passed through the templating engine.

-### • `ifElse(paramKey: string, thenText: string, elseText: string)`

-Creates a template with both `ifThen()` and `ifNot()` templates for the given param key.

-The provided text is passed through the templating engine.

-### • `doFirst(paramTextPairs: {p: paramKey, t: text}[], defaultText: string = "")`

-Creates a template that uses `ifElse()` templates for each pair provided until true.
-If no param keys are truthy, the `defaultText` is used (defaults to empty string).

-The provided text is passed through the templating engine.

-### Note on Nesting

-You cannot nest the same function wrapper in itself.
-If, say, you need to nest `choose()` within `choose()`, you should create a separate vocab key with the function and reference it in the original one like so: `say("nameOfVocabKey")`.
-A safety check is built into these functions to prevent nesting and a warning will be printed to the console if you do nest them on accident.
+The following helper functions are available in the `Persona` class.
+Use these to aid in generating interesting results when defining a vocabulary.

+- `say (vocabKey: string): string`

+Articulates the concept with the vocab key provided.
+This function will generate the text for that vocab key.

+- `capitalize = (text: string): string`

+Capitalizes the first letter of the provided text.

+- `sb = (text: string): string`

+Returns the provided text with a space before it.

+- `sa = (text: string): string`

+Returns the provided text with a space after it.

+- `sba = (text: string): string`

+Returns the provided text with a space before and after it.

+- `capSay = (vocabKey: string): string`

+Calls `capitalize(say(vocabKey))` to both articulate a concept and then capitalize the resulting text.

+- `choose = (...texts: (string | {t: text, w: weight})[]): string`

+Chooses one of the the provided texts at random.
+Weights can be specified in the format `{t: text, w: weight}`.
+Weights default to `1` if not specified.

+- `chance = (text: string, chance: number): string`

+Return the provided text given the chance provided, from `0` to `1`, or empty string otherwise.

+For instance, a chance of `0.8` would mean an 80% chance the provided text was returned, and a 20% chance of empty string.

+- `cycle = (group: {group: name}, ...texts: (string | {t: text, w: weight})[]): string`

+Uses `choose()` to randomly select one of the provided texts, but ensures that the selected item is not repeated until all remaining items have been chosen.

+The first argument is an object containing a group name for the items you'd like to cycle: `{group: name}`

+Use this function to keep a degree of randomness while ensuring the text doesn't repeat too often.

+- `maybe = (text: string): string`

+Returns the text provided 50% of the time, and empty string 50% of the time.

+- `param = (paramKey: string): string`

+Returns text for the value of the param key provided.
+The param value can be a string, function, number, etc.

+Functions must return a string.
+If the value not a string of function, it is concatenated with `""` and returned as a string.

+- `ifThen = (paramKey: string, then: any): string`

+Returns the provided `then` text if the value of the param key is truthy, and returns empty string otherwise.

+- `ifNot = (paramKey: string, then: any): string`

+Returns the provided `then` text if the value of the param key is falsy, and returns empty string otherwise.

+- `ifElse = (paramKey: string, then: any, otherwise: any): string`

+Returns the provided `then` text if the value of the param key is truthy, and returns the `otherwise` string otherwise.

+- `doFirst = (paramTextPairs: {p: paramKey, t: text}[], defaultText: string = ""): string`

+Returns the text for the first param value that is truthy, or the default text if none are. `defaultText` is optional and defaults to empty string.

 ## TypeScript Support